 Compatibility: The Arizer Go is only compatible with dry herb.

 Like many premium and mid-tier portable vaporizers, the ArGo has an optional water pipe attachment that can be purchased separately.
 This allows users to connect their own water pipe to the ArGo in lieu of the standard mouthpiece, which helps to cool down the vapor even more.
 Since the ArGo uses a removable battery, there are storage options for extra batteries, so you always have another one standing by.
 You can get those accessories from the Arizer store and make sure to use the Arizer coupon code when you go shopping.

 Design and Features

-Portability: The ArGo is under four inches tall whether the top is popped or not, so there aren’t any doubts about its pocket friendliness.
+The ArGo is under four inches tall whether the top is popped or not, so there aren’t any doubts about its pocket friendliness.
 And like I mentioned earlier, that pop top protects the glass mouthpiece from any and all hazards, which increases its portability even more.

 How to Use